lilovyjgrib/X-lingual_IPA_ASR/README.md

 This contains the string processing functions, ensuring the same conventions for English and Yoruba: we convert ARPABET into IPA, and remove inconsistencies in the Yoruba transcription we obtain from G2P.
 The functions we used for calculating the weighted fwPER measures, based on the initial PanPhon vectors, as well as the edit distance algorithm are also stored in this folder.

 ### 📁 `fast_conversion_tools/`
+Conversion tools updated: object programming, more features for the feature weights, faster alignment algorithm with AI help.
+This is an auxiliary file.

 ### asr+resnet.ipynb